babbo65/Projects/README.md

 # Projects
-Here are some personal projects that I have created, alongside some interesting projected I created through course work, inclding the source code
+Here are some personal projects that I have created, alongside some interesting projected I created through course work, including the source code